nelvintan/nelvintan.github.io/financial.md

 (**Note.** ES3.SI introduced above can be bought using one's SRS funds -- this is personally what I use my SRS funds for.)

-Do note that the withdrawal of SRS after retirement age can be a bit tricky (see [here](https://www.dbs.com.sg/personal/articles/nav/retirement/srs-withdrawals-stagger-and-save) for a comphrehensive detail) -- but do rest assure that you will definitely gain by a reduction of taxes, though minimization of taxes would require a staggering strategy (assuming one has more than 400k in his/her SRS by the time one retires):
+Do note that the withdrawal of SRS after retirement age can be a bit tricky (see [here](https://www.dbs.com.sg/personal/articles/nav/retirement/srs-withdrawals-stagger-and-save) for a comphrehensive detail) -- but do rest assure that you will definitely gain via a reduction of taxes, though minimization of taxes would require a staggering strategy (assuming one has more than 400k in his/her SRS by the time one retires):
 - At the roughly the same date for 10 years, withdraw 40k SGD worth of cash/investments from your SRS account.
 - On the 10th year, withdraw everything that is left.
 - E.g., if the retirement age for the SRS account is 63, then you may start the withdrawal process after your 63rd birthday.